sandbox-bio/sandbox.bio/app/src/tutorials/igv-intro/steps/Intro.md

 </script>

 <Alert>
-	This tutorial is an interactive version of the <Link href="https://rnabio.org/module-02-alignment/0002/04/01/IGV/">IGV tutorial</Link> developed by the <Link href="https://rnabio.org/">Griffith Lab</Link>.
+	This tutorial is an interactive version of <Link href="https://rnabio.org/module-02-alignment/0002/04/01/IGV/">this IGV tutorial</Link>.
 </Alert>

 This lab will introduce you to the <Link href="https://software.broadinstitute.org/software/igv/">Integrative Genomics Viewer</Link> (IGV), one of the most popular visualization tools for High Throughput Sequencing (HTS) data.